Elizabeth McCracken (Irish writer)

 Elizabeth "Lisbeth" Anne Maud McCracken (c.
 1871 – 1944), was a women's suffragist and—under her maiden name L.A.M.
 Priestly—a feminist writer, active in the north of Ireland.
 Although unionist herself, with other members of the Belfast Irish Women's Suffrage Society she joined the Women's Social and Political Union in declaring a direct-action campaign against Ulster Unionists for their refusal in 1914 to honour a votes-for-women pledge.
-After the First World War and the achievement of the vote, she continued in what was now Northern Ireland to campaign on issues of domestic violence and sex discrimination.
+During the First World War she stood with Sylvia Pankhurst in opposing the WPSU's political truce with the government.
+She continued, both then and after the postwar achievement of the vote, to campaign on issues of domestic violence, equal pay and sex discrimination.

 She is sometimes confused in bibliographies with her contemporary, the American feminist writer, Elizabeth McCracken (1876-1964), author of The Women of America (1904).

 Personal life

 Sources provide conflicting information about Elizabeth's birth and childhood.
 The 1901 census records her age as 31 and married to George McCracken, a Belfast solicitor, however, the 1911 census records her age as 37, and a journalist in the occupation column.
 The General Register Office Northern Ireland records state her age at death as 73.
 She had three sons; George Stavely (born 1901), Maurice Lee (born 1902) and James Priestly (born 1904).
 McCracken lived in later years between Seafield House, Bangor and Brae Lodge, Greyabbey, Co Down.

 She is buried at Bangor New Cemetery, Co Down, Northern Ireland, following several years of illness.